 Sexual harassment of this nature may consist of behaviors such as:

 If you were subject to repeated conduct of such nature, you may be a victim of workplace harassment.
-You might be entitled to compensation, so consult a sexual harassment lawyer in New York City, Philadelphia or Newark NJ to learn more.
+You might be entitled to compensation, so consult a sexual harassment attorney to learn more.

 Under New York City Law, just one instance of sexual harassment may be enough to make a claim.
 Under the Federal and State Laws, one instance may also be enough but the court looks to the severity of the sexual harassment.

-The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City, Philadelphia and New Jersey.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or email at email@example.com.
+The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City, Miami, Philadelphia, and New Jersey.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or email at email@example.com.